MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-remove-profile.md

 > [!NOTE]
 > To disable the Defender for Containers plan entirely, go to **Environment settings** and turn off **Microsoft Defender for Containers**.

 Nevertheless, to ensure that the Defender for Containers components aren't automatically provisioned to your resources from now on, disable automatic provisioning of the extensions.
-Follow the instructions in [Configure auto provisioning for agents and extensions from Microsoft Defender for Cloud](../monitoring-components.md).

-You can remove the extension by using the REST API, the Azure CLI, or a Resource Manager template, as explained on the following tabs.
+You can remove the extension from currently running machines by using the REST API, the Azure CLI, or a Resource Manager template, as explained on the following tabs.

 ### [REST API](#tab/aks-removeprofile-api)